Need to know

 Experts have recommended using a separate email address to log in to Temu and not signing in via social media

-Temu says the information it collects can be used for a variety of purposes, including sharing it with affiliate partners or for its own marketing and advertising.
+Temu says the information it collects can be used for a variety of purposes, including for sharing with affiliate partners or for its own marketing and advertising.

 Temu has previously told CHOICE that users in Australia have the right to access, delete or correct information, but that it retains "some necessary data in accordance with local laws and audit requirements".